Phennecs/.github/pull_request_template.md

 # Description

-Place the description of the issue and how it is solved
+Place the description of the issue and how it is solved.

 # Resolves